Want to peruse retro England shirts? Read on…

 1984 Away Shirt

-You can get the 1984-87 away shirt – worn by Lineker, Robson and Hoddle during the qualification stages for the 1986 World Cup when the side topped the group with Northern Ireland finishing as runners up (we won’t mention the 1986 Finals and the Hand of God incident).
+You can get the 1984-87 away shirt (above right) – worn by Lineker, Robson and Hoddle during the qualification stages for the 1986 World Cup when the side topped the group with Northern Ireland finishing as runners up (we won’t mention the 1986 Finals and the Hand of God incident).

 Manager Bobby Robson went into the 1986 World Cup in a precarious position, despite only taking over in 1982 he had already survived calls to quit as England failed to qualify for his first major competition – the 1984 European Championships.